tejasjoshi01/classroom-booking-django/readMe.md

 After all these steps , you can start testing and developing this project.

 #### Directions to use for Manager .
+1) Enter manager login credentials in the same login page provided .

-1) Add Slot
+2) Add Slot by choosing the required date .
-2) Declare the Number of rooms available for the Same Slot .
+3) Declare the Number of rooms available for the Same Slot .
-3) That's set rooms are available for the customer to Book .
+4) That's set rooms are available for the customer to Book .